bigbio/pgatk/docs/pypgatk.rst

       Optional parameters:
          --translation_table INTEGER    Translation Table (default 1)
          --num_orfs INTEGER             Number of ORFs (default 0) --num_orfs_complement INTEGER  Number of ORFs from the reverse side (default 0) --skip_including_all_cds       By default any transcript that has a defined CDS will be translated, this option disables this features instead it only depends on the biotypes
          --include_biotypes TEXT        Translate sequences with the spcified biotypes.
 Multiple biotypes can be given separated by comma.
 To translate all sequences in the input_fasta file set this option to ``all`` (default protein coding genes).
          --exclude_biotypes TEXT        Skip sequences with unwanted biotypes (affected by --include_biotypes) (default None).
          --biotype_str TEXT             String used to identify gene/transcript biotype in the fasta file (default transcript_biotype).
          --expression_str TEXT          String to be used for extracting expression value (TPM, FPKM, etc) (default None).
          --expression_thresh FLOAT      Threshold used to filter transcripts based on their expression values (default 5, affected by --expression_str)
-         --var_prefix                   Prefix to be added to fasta headers (default none) -h, --help                     Show this message and exit
+         --var_prefix TEXT              Prefix to be added to fasta headers (default none) -h, --help                     Show this message and exit

 .. _dnaseq-to-proteindb_examples: